-As the largest landlocked country in the world, Kazakhstan has had an especially difficult time ensuring the timely trade of food and agriculture due COVID-19 related transport and shipping delays, port closures, and supply chain labor shortages.
-While Kazakhstan's economy has slowed in 2021, its annual food inflation rate is nearly 10%.
-Even so, the government has been slow to liberalize food and agricultural standards and regulations that would increase food and agricultural imports.
+The government has been slow to liberalize food and agricultural standards and regulations to facilitate food and agricultural imports.
 The Ministry of Agriculture retains domestic authorities for regulating plant and animal imports for human, plant, and animal safety, while most food and agricultural trade issues are regulated by the Ministry of Trade and Integration (MTI).
-The MTI oversees the administration of import quotas which affects the majority of U.S. agricultural exports to Kazakhstan by value.
+The MTI oversees the administration of meat and poultry import quotas; these quotas affect most U.S. agricultural exports to Kazakhstan by value.